Site icon CollegeRecon

 Montgomery GI Bill vs Post 911 GI Bill

 One of the most significant differences between the Montgomery GI Bill and the Post 911 GI Bill is the amount you receive from the VA for school.
 For the Montgomery GI Bill, you would receive a monthly rate to use for school.
-For example, if you had completed an enlistment of at least 3 years and were going to school full time, you would receive $2,210 a month with the 2022/2023 rates.
-You can check what the current Montgomery GI Bill rates are on this website.
+For example, if you had completed an enlistment of at least 3 years and were going to school full time, you would receive $2,210 a month from 2022 to 2023 but these rates change annually.
+You can view GI Bill rates at the VA official site.

-The Post 9/11-GI Bill will pay for 100% of the tuition and fees at a public college or university and up to a certain amount at a private school based on the current cap.
-You could then use the Yellow Ribbon Program if your school takes part in that program to make up the difference.
+The Post 9/11-GI Bill covers tuition and fees at a public college or university and up to a certain amount at a private school based on the current cap.
+You may apply for Yellow Ribbon Program funds if your school takes part in that program.

 RELATED: